Sub Header: Sat, Aug 26; 10am-2pm; Purchase Tickets Now!

 During this workshop, each participant will create a piece of raised beadwork using patterns provided by the instructor, Karen Ann Hoffman of the Oneida Nation of Wisconsin.
 The beadwork project will be used as a vehicle to explore Iroquois history, culture and society and its relationship to the dominant culture.
 At the end of the workshop, participants will leave with a deeper understanding of Native Woodland world view as well as a handcrafted piece.

-Space is limited to 30 people, and pre-registration is required.
+Pre-registration is required.
 Cost is $20 per person, $15 for Museum Members.
+Please bring your own lunch.

 Event Date: 8/26/2017